vinojv96/Reactjs-mui-Starter/README.md

-** Just a copy of the create react app template with mui and clean up **
+# Just a copy of the create react app template with mui and clean up

-## first we need to install the dependencies
+## First we need to install the dependencies

 ### `npm install`